davidolejniczak/FastGrubbsTest/README.md

 - This is a Linux only package.

+### Performance

+To measure the speed of the program I ran it 30 times and averaged out the runtime for each data set.
+The data sets have 1k, 10k, and 100k data points respectively.
+The code and data sets are found in the ```Timing``` folder.

+Elasped average time for 1k: 0.0010605255762736003 seconds Elasped average time for 10k: 0.059967414538065596 seconds Elasped average time for 100k: 5.762672845522562 seconds

+These results show the steller preformance of the code demonstrating that the c++  calculations work fast and well.
+However when we increase the dataset dramatically the preformance drops off significantly as expected.

 ## Installing GrubbsTest

 A valid c++ complier and cmake is needed to be installed to run the package.